Online Adversarial Knowledge Distillation for Graph Neural Networks

 However, discriminating all pairs of $M$ student models takes $M*(M-1)/2$ times, which is unfriendly to efficient training, especially when the number of student model grows.
-To improve the training efficiency while maintaining the performance, we follow \cite{chung2020feature} and utilize the cyclic training strategy to reduce the number of discrimination into $M$.
+To improve the training efficiency while maintaining the performance, we follow \citep{chung2020feature} and utilize the cyclic training strategy to reduce the number of discrimination into $M$.
 For $D^m$, it takes $G^m$ and $G^{m+1}$ as input and learns to discriminate $G^m$ as fake and $G^{m+1}$ as real.
 In this way, each student GNN generator is trained to confuse the $D^m$ and generate the embedding that follows the distribution of other student models.
-For the entire student group, the knowledge of node embedding are transferred in a cycle: $M \rightarrow M-1$, $M-1 \rightarrow M-2$, ..., $1 \rightarrow M$.
+For the entire students group, the knowledge of node embeddings are transferred in a cycle: $M \rightarrow M-1$, $M-1 \rightarrow M-2$, ..., $1 \rightarrow M$.
 We use the original GAN framework where both discriminators and generators are trained to minimize the following loss: